-Design Principle 7: Designs that seek to provide NOT MET PARTIAL MET respite should not overfly previously unaffected populations.

-Summary of Qualitative Assessment: Not applicable as none of these options were designed to provide any respite in accordance with the wishes of the stakeholders engaged during CAP 1616 Step 1A/B.

-Design Principle 8: Route 4 designs should not be NOT MET PARTIAL MET constrained by the existing NPR to 4000ft.

-Summary of Qualitative Assessment: This procedure was designed to conform with the published NPR.
+Design Principle 7: Designs that seek to provide respite should not overfly previously unaffected populations.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: Not applicable as no provide any respite in accordance with the wishes of the 1616 Step 1A/B. - • Design Principle 8: Route 4 designs should not be constrained by the existing NPR to 4000ft.
+NOT MET PARTIAL MET Summary of Qualitative Assessment: This procedure was designed to conform with the published NPR.